cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 Following are jobs a platform team should be responsible for:

 1. Research platform user requirements
-1. Manage and develop interfaces for capabilities and services - portals, APIs, docs and templates, CLIs
+2. Manage and develop interfaces for capabilities and services - portals, APIs, docs and templates, CLIs
+3. Measuring the success of the features they have built with KPIs for “market penetration” and “usage frequency”
-1. Market, evangelize and advocate for platform usage
+4. Market, evangelize and advocate for platform usage

 Most importantly, platform teams must learn about the requirements of platform users \[1\] to inform and continuously improve capabilities and interfaces offered